qpsolvers/qpbenchmark/README.md

 ### Shifted geometric mean

 Problem-specific metrics (computation time, primal error, cost error) produce a different ranking of solvers for each problem.
-To aggregate those rankings into a single metric over the whole test set, we use the *shifted geometric mean* (``shgeom``), which is a standard to aggregate computation times in [benchmarks for optimization software](#other-benchmarks).
+To aggregate those rankings into a single metric over the whole test set, we use the *shifted geometric mean* (SGM), which is a standard to aggregate computation times in [benchmarks for optimization software](#other-benchmarks).
 This mean has the advantage of being compromised by neither large outliers (as opposed to the arithmetic mean) nor by small outliers (in contrast to the geometric geometric mean).
 Check out the [references](#references) below for further details.

 Here are some intuitive interpretations:

-- *Computation time:* a solver with a shifted geometric mean $Y$ is $Y$ times slower than the best solver over the test set.
+- A solver with a shifted-geometric-mean runtime of $Y$ is $Y$ times slower than the best solver over the test set.
-- *Primal error:* a solver with a shifted geometric mean $Y$ is $Y$ times less precise on constraints than the best solver over the test set.
+- A solver with a shifted-geometric-mean primal error $P$ is $P$ times less precise on constraints than the best solver over the test set.
-- *Cost error:* a solver witha shifted geometric mean $Y$ is $Y$ times less precise on the optimal cost than the best solver over the test set.

 ## Results